 The hunting trail sites are provided by various public and/or private entities and managed by DCNR.
 To utilize the hunting trail sites there is a required application process.

 To view or print a brochure detailing site locations please click here:

 - Each hunter must complete an application.

 The application process certifies individuals are physically disabled under guidelines established by the American Medical Association, Veterans Administration, or the U.S. Social Security Administration.

-Hunting is restricted to two or three days per week so that deer are not pressured and forced to become nocturnal in their activities.
+Hunting is restricted to two or three days per week.

 An individual may only hunt on a given area once every two weeks.

 Hunting is by reservation only and each participant must check in and out on the date reserved.

 All hunting must be done from the shooting houses provided on wildlife openings.

 Participants may bring a non-hunting partner to assist them.